-Burst Profile Cross-Correlation
+B. Burst Profile Cross Correlation

-To improve upon the performance of the GRB profile time alignment and utilize all the burst's photon data, TDOA determinations for the GRBs using a cross-correlation of the light curves was accomplished using MATLAB's xcorr.
-This function uses two burst profiles as input, and its output of the cross-correlation lags indicate the individual bin offset between burst profiles.
+To improve upon the performance of the GRB profile time alignment and use all the burst's photon data, TDOA determinations for the GRBs using a cross correlation of the light curves were accomplished using MATLAB's built-in xcorr function.
+This function uses two burst profiles as input, and its output of the cross correlation lags indicates the individual bin offset between burst profiles.

-Fast Fourier Transform Fitting
+C. Fast Fourier Transform Fitting

-A Fourier domain cross correlation analysis of GRB profiles was accomplished using the Fast Fourier Transform Fit (FFTFIT) algorithm,23 to produce a more refined TDOA result than the two techniques above.
-This FFTFIT technique and software tool has been previously developed for radio and X-ray pulsar timing analysis; a recent implementation is part of the overall PSRCHIVE software package.24 This tool estimates fractions of a bin offset, or lags, between two light curves without attempting to derive an arrival time of the peak for each.
-As FFTFIT resolves TDOA lags as a small fraction of a time bin, for bursts that have desired profile characteristics for good processing candidacy, TDOA resolutions are improved using FFTFIT over both peak alignment and cross correlation methods described above.
-Many of the TDOA lags computed by FFTFIT were on the order of a hundredth of a bin, yielding accuracies less than a millisecond using bin sizes for analyzed observations ranging from 32 to 64 ms. The benefit of the FFTFIT processing tool is the ability to correlate bursts with broader morphological profiles than the previous two methods.
+A Fourier domain cross-correlation analysis of GRB profiles was accomplished using the fast Fourier transform fit (FFTFIT) algorithm [24], to produce a more refined TDOA result than the two preceding techniques.
+This FFTFIT technique and software tool has been previously developed for radio and x-ray pulsar timing analysis; a recent implementation is part of the overall PSRCHIVE software package [25].
+This tool estimates fractions of a bin offset, or lags, between two light curves without attempting to derive an arrival time of the peak for each.
+As FFTFIT resolves TDOA lags as a small fraction of a time bin for bursts that have desired profile characteristics for good processing candidacy, TDOA resolutions are improved using FFTFIT over both peak alignment and crosscorrelation methods described previously.
+Many of the TDOA lags computed by FFTFIT were on the order of one-hundredth of a bin, yielding accuracies less than a millisecond using bin sizes for analyzed observations ranging from 32 to 64 ms. The benefit of the FFTFIT processing tool is the ability to correlate bursts with broader morphological profiles than the previous two methods.

-GRB Time Offset Computation Results
+D. GRB Time Offset Computation Results

-Data from existing spacecraft and instruments were investigated, including both Earth-orbiting and deep space vehicles.
-These instruments included the BAT onboard Swift, Konus onboard WIND, the Anti-Coincidence Shield of the Spectrometer onboard INTEGRAL (SPI-ACS), the Wide Area Monitor (WAM) of Suzaku, MESSENGER's Gamma-Ray Neutron Spectrometer (GRNS), and Mars Odyssey's High Energy Neutron Detector (HEND).
+Data from existing spacecraft and instruments were investigated, including both Earth-orbiting and deep-space vehicles.
+These instruments included the BAT onboard Swift, Konus onboard WIND, the anticoincidence shield of the spectrometer (SPI-ACS) onboard INTEGRAL, the wide area monitor (WAM) of Suzaku, MESSEN-GER's gamma-ray neutron spectrometer (GRNS), and Mars Odyssey's high-energy neutron detector (HEND).
 Photon fluxes measured by the instruments onboard most spacecraft have been stored in timed bins, with the bin size varying between instruments.
-TDOA measurements demonstrated agreement between multiple methods including maximum burst peak, burst cross-correlation, and FFTFIT.
+TDOA measurements demonstrated agreement between multiple methods including maximum burst peak, burst cross correlation, and FFTFIT.
 The measured TDOA from each method and the actual known vehicle geometry-based time offset were compared to compute the number of bins of accuracy achievable.

-Most GRB events, including GRB20080727B shown in Figure 6, featured distinct periods of emission, which could be easily correlated with the corresponding energetic spike seen by another spacecraft for which methods such as maximum burst peak can work well.
+Most GRB events, including GRB20080727B shown in Fig. 5, featured distinct periods of emission, which could be easily correlated with the corresponding energetic spike seen by another spacecraft for which methods such as maximum burst peak can work well.
 Precise TDOA calculations for bursts displaying chaotic and noisy structures, for instance, GRB20080319B, are more difficult to achieve using the maximum burst peak method, lacking well-defined features to isolate.
 The same holds true for bursts exhibiting plateau profiles with long and broad features on the time axis.